Welcome, Guest. Please login or register.

 Why does the database host some PC composers?

 There can be two reasons.
-In the first place it can be that the composer, which is most known for his PC compositions has earlier done several Amiga modules.
-Otherwise it's most probably a mistake from us.
-Please don't hesitate to drop us a line on that matter.
+In the first place it can be that the composer, who is most known for his PC compositions has done several Amiga modules.
+Over time, we are also trying to maintain a good 100% PC authors as well.
+Since its debut, AMP really tries to gather all "tracked" musics.

 Can I export part or all of AMP's composer database and use it in my website?